AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_rn.md

 All chat group members can refer to the following steps to join a thread:

 1. Use either of the following two approaches to retrieve the thread ID:
-- Retrieve the thread list in a chat group by calling [`fetchJoinedChatThreadFromServer`](#retrieve-a-thread-list), and locate the ID of the thread that you want to join.
+- Retrieve the thread list in a chat group by calling [`fetchChatThreadWithParentFromServer`](#fetch), and locate the ID of the thread that you want to join.
 - Retrieve the thread ID within the `ChatMessageEventListener#onChatMessageThreadCreated` and `ChatMessageEventListener#onChatMessageThreadUpdated` callbacks that you receive.

 2. Call `joinChatThread` to pass in the thread ID and join the specified thread.